-“There is a trend today of young adults making the choice to go child-free, substituting bottles and diapers with leashes, pet food and pooper scoopers.
+“There is a trend today of Millennials making the choice to go child-free, substituting bottles and diapers with leashes, pet food and pooper scoopers.
 Yes, a growing number are choosing dogs and cats over children.”

 According to government statistics, an increasing number of women from the millennial generation are opting out when it comes to having babies.
 Instead, it appears they’re finding an alternative more to their liking.